ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-12-25-git-filter-branch-in-practice.markdown

 ## Things to Take Caution

-When running `git filter-branch --commit-filter <commad>`, logic in `<command>` was the core part to finish my work.
+When running `git filter-branch --commit-filter <commad>`, logic in `<command>` was the core part to finish my job.
 Remenber, **DO NOT write `echo` in command part** for debug use or whatever, as `echo` will interrupt the filter branch workflow.

 Better use a seperate script when debugging.
-I've used [update_email.rb](https://gist.github.com/ifyouseewendy/9bdf7ad7173f9c78026c#file-update_email-sh) to develop on email pattern matching, and copy paste into the final [git\_filter_branch.sh](https://gist.github.com/ifyouseewendy/9bdf7ad7173f9c78026c#file-git_filter_branch-sh).
+I use [update_email.rb](https://gist.github.com/ifyouseewendy/9bdf7ad7173f9c78026c#file-update_email-sh) to develop on email pattern matching, and copy paste into the final [git\_filter_branch.sh](https://gist.github.com/ifyouseewendy/9bdf7ad7173f9c78026c#file-git_filter_branch-sh).